Women in Engineering Program FAQ

 Below you will find answers to common questions about this program.
 If you find that you have more questions, don't hesitate to contact the program coordinator on your campus of interest:

 Scott Campus (Omaha): Alma Ramirez-Rodgers - firstname.lastname@example.org or 402-554-3618

-City Campus (Lincoln) Instructions: To apply, simply complete the Diversity Enhancement Application in MyRED (under "Admissions," and then under "Honors & Scholarships.").
+City Campus (Lincoln) Instructions: To apply, simply complete the Diversity Enhancement Application in MyRED (under "Admissions," select "Undergraduate," and then look for Diversity Enhancement Application under Scholarships).
 Indicate your interest in the Women in Engineering Program, and complete the short essays there.
-You don’t have to do anything else!
 Applications are due February 1.

 There is no residency requirement for the WIE Program, so it does not conflict!
 We simply encourage students to consider the time commitments required for the things they wish to do on campus.
 If you plan well, you will be able to do both with no problems.

 I want to participate in a sorority/fraternity, William H. Thompson Scholars/Thompson Learning Community, or another program on campus.
 Does that conflict with WIE